Child (5-16) £3

 We hope that this information will help make your visit as pleasant as possible during the Coronavirus situation.

-Entry tickets are available every 15 minutes from 10.30am.
+Entry tickets are available every 10 minutes from 10.30am.
+No need to book, just turn up.
 Last entry is at 3.15pm and the museum closes at 4pm.

 Face coverings must be worn inside the museum.
 If you are exempt from wearing a covering, please let a volunteer at the reception desk know.
 Disposable masks are on sale at a £1 if you do not have one.

 Hand sanitiser is provided on entry to our reception area, around the museum, and when you exit the site.

 Visitors with children are expected to supervise them at all times and to ensure social distancing rules are kept.